needo-global/bandlab-blog-api/README.md

 ## How to run your project

+In order to run the project locally we need set up some extra infrastructure as we are using AWS resources.
+For this LocalStack (https://www.localstack.cloud/) can be used.
+But this takes more time and added as a TODO.

-// TODO -
+### TODO - Integrate LocalStack to mock AWS resources

 ## Test DEVELOPMENT API

-The test API is hosted in this domain.
+The test API is hosted on a domain.
 The domain is https://api.needo.com.au For example to create a post, make POST request https://api.needo.com.au/posts with a payload.
+No authorization is required at the moment (TODO)
 The POST payload is form data object with 'Image' file and 'Caption' string.

-Use the postman collection in 'Postman' folder in root folder.
+Use the postman collection in 'Postman' folder under root folder.

 ## Test cases

 There is no extensive test coverage as writing tests consume a significant time.
 But during normal development we should write unit tests, integration tests and end-to-end tests.
-I have done a model test that would follow for unit test using mocks.
+I have done a model test that would follow for unit tests using mocks.

 ## Production readiness steps